-We would argue that there is absolutely no shame in cancelling those Sunday session plans to settle into a dangerously addictive true crime show, one with all the plot twists, cliff-hangers and continued investigation.
+We would argue that there is absolutely no shame in cancelling those Sunday session plans to settle into a dangerously addictive true crime show or movie, one with all the plot twists, cliff-hangers and continued investigation.

-Here are the best true crime shows on Netflix.
+Here are the best true crime shows and movies on Netflix.

 It’s the true crime show which has been inspired by HBO’s epic True Detective series so you know it’s going to be nothing less than fantastic.
 Combining doco-style filming and dramatic recreations doesn’t always work well but this true crime show nails it by following actual homicide cases through the memories and words of law enforcement officers.